-&lt;sup>19This difference arises in part because the SSI program and the U.S. poverty thresholds assume different economies of scale.
+25This difference arises in part because the SSI program and the U.S. poverty thresholds assume different economies of scale.
 The SSI program assumes that a single person needs 67 percent of the couple benefit to be equally well off; the U.S. poverty threshold assumes that a single person needs 80 percent of the couple benefit to maintain an equivalent standard of living.

-&lt;sup>20We discuss states' latitude in determining Medicaid eligibility for SSI recipients later in this section.
+$^{^{26}}$ We discuss states' latitude in determining Medicaid eligibility for SSI recipients later in this section.

-&lt;sup>21In most cases, individuals who are eligible for SSI are categorically eligible for Food Stamps.
+27In most cases, individuals who are eligible for SSI are categorically eligible for Food Stamps.
 The exceptions to this general rule are SSI beneficiaries living in households where other members do not receive and are not applying for SSI.
-These individuals must apply for Food Stamps at the local food stamp office and meet the household income test to obtain food stamp eligibility.
+These individuals must apply for Food Stamps at the local food